Trainer – Jackeline Carter

 Another reason for starting her centre is to groom a generation of inspiring speakers who are able to make a difference in society through the art of diplomacy.
 The only asset Singapore has being a small nation without any natural resources, is its people.
 “We survived because we are able to be friends with as many countries as possible.
 If we focus only on academics and sacrifice learning the art of dealing with other people in a sensitive and tactful way, how will we succeed in this global economy?”

-That is why, in 2009, Jackeline teamed up with Trinity College London to offer the International Certificate in Communication Skills.
+That is why, in 2009, Jackeline started preparing students for the International Certificate in Communication Skills by Trinity College London.
 A holistic approach to learning communication skills that not only focus on public speaking, interactive speaking and listening skills but also encourages positivity, empathy and confidence in every student.

 To add further value to the learning of communication skills, Jackeline published her first book in 2014 aptly titled, “Success Strategies for Direct School Admissions (DSA) to guide parents on preparing their children for entry to Integrated Programme and Specialist secondary schools.
 The selection process for these schools places huge emphasis on the ability of the students to communicate fluently and succinctly to a panel of interviewers thus securing that much coveted spot in a top school.
 Having successfully coached students since 2010 through the DSA process, Jackeline is viewed by the media as an expert in this area.